Qunish/getyourguide-api-based-scraper/README.md

 1. Ensure that the MongoDB is running on your local machine or replace the `MONGODB_URI` variable with your MongoDB connection URI.

 2. Run the notebook and execute each cell to perform the web scraping and update the data in the MongoDB database.

-**Note**: Both web scrapers use Selenium for automation, and web scraping may be subject to website terms of service.
-Always check a website's terms of service and robots.txt file before scraping data.
-Additionally, use web scraping responsibly and respectfully to avoid IP blocking or other issues.# getyourguide-api-based-scraper